Solomon Islands: Community Resilience to Climate and Disaster Risk Project

-- Community-DRM planning has been completed for all 55 targeted communities.
+- Community-DRM planning were completed for all 55 targeted communities.

 - 6 community-led water supply investments have been completed.

-- 40 sub-projects (on water supply, evacuation shelters, all-season access to foodbrindges, and shoreline protection) are in various stages of implementation.
+- 28 community-led sub-projects (on water supply, evacuation shelters, all-season access to foot bridges, and shoreline protection) are completed and 28 are well under way.

 Partnerships and Coordination

-Coordination and liaison with partners and other stakeholders including government agencies, donor agencies and other project teams (i.e., the Rural Development Program) is ongoing:
+The project entailed coordination and liaison with partners and other stakeholders including government agencies, donor agencies and other project teams (i.e., the Rural Development Program).

-- Liaison with Ministry of Health: The project has been engaging with the Ministry of Health to mainstream resilience in their planning processes.
-Discussion on the creation of a new Risk Reduction Officer position at the ministry is progressing well and a Terms of Reference has been drafted.
-The Ministry has a 4 years strategic plan which includes consideration of resilience as a key objective and this position will undertake vulnerability and risk assessments of existing hospital/clinic facilities and mainstream resilience into the ministry’s planning and budget.
+- Liaising with Ministry of Health: The project engaged with the Ministry of Health to mainstream resilience in their planning processes.
+Discussion on the creation of a new Risk Reduction Officer position at the ministry

 - Mainstreaming of disaster risk reduction (DRR)